Free 2-5 day delivery | No minimum purchase required

 You can also do other minor forms of training.
 When you see them resting on their bed without chewing on it, praise them.
 When you see them chew on a chew toy rather than their bed, praise them.
 Simple reinforcement is all you really need.

 If your pooch is sore, sick, anxious, nervous, or scared, you can address these issues in various ways.
-Calming scents, CBD tinctures, and your own presence can help alleviate the stress of being alone.
-That's why I spent so much space on why your pup is chewing, so you can figure out the reason and address it directly.
+Calming scents, CBD tinctures, and your own presence can help alleviate the stress of being alone - it's why I spent so much space on why your pup is chewing, so you can figure out the reason and address it directly.

 Sometimes, too, all it takes is time.
 As your puppy gets older and calms down, they'll be less likely to chew their bedding into shreds.